stryngs/workshops/DC28/WiGLE/README.md

 ### wigleGrabber.py
 wigleGrabber reaches out to the WiGLE API and scrapes a given place on Earth, left or right by the value of iCre based on the amount of turns listed in token.  iCre is an increment against the Latitudes for this code.  token is a counter.

+An example configuration file called wigle.ini has been created for you.
+This is the name of the expected file.

 Modify accordingly if you want to involve changing the Latitudes.

 An example config for shifting by iCre of -.0067 would be: